Simple Steps to Selling a House With Water in the Crawl Space

 Another idea, combining form and function, is cultivating plants to naturally soak up some of the extra rainwater.
 This can prevent soil erosion and make water drainage more efficient.

 The EPA also recommends using rain gardens to soak up rainwater and prevent it from entering the crawl space.
-Essentially, a rain garden is a bowl-shaped depression in the ground which can be landscaped with absorbent flowers and shrubs.
+Essentially, a rain garden is a bowl-shaped depression in the ground that can be landscaped with absorbent flowers and shrubs.

 Waterproof your crawl space